UBD-AIIT-Global-Project/documents/meeting/weekly/Minutes_Web_3rdW-Oct-2015.md

 1. Make a development environment
 	* By Wednesday or so.
-1. Assign roles to make our product.
+1. Assign roles and make our product.
 	* We don't have so much time, so JP team made a [proposal]().
 	  And we assigned roles.